 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (under \$200K) has seen the largest decline (-46%) in inventory levels over the past year -- with buyers in that price range now only having 141 options as compared to 261 one year ago.
-The \$200K - \$300K price range has seen a 24% decline in inventory, which is relatively similar to the 28% decline seen in the \$300K-\$400K price range.
-The only price range where inventory levels has increased is the \$400K+ price range where inventory levels have climbed 25% YOY.
+The lowest price range (under \$200K) has seen the largest decline (-50%) in inventory levels over the past year -- with buyers in that price range now only having 137 options as compared to 274 one year ago.
+The \$200K - \$300K price range has seen a 27% decline in inventory, while the \$300K - \$400K price range has actually shown a 16% increase in homes for sale, and the \$400K+ price range has stayed relatively level at a -1% change year-over-year.

 Harrisonburg & Rockingham County Months of Housing Supply by Price Range bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
-Many consider a six month supply to be a balance between buyers and sellers, and we are now seeing less than that in three of the four price ranges illustrated above.
+Many consider a six month supply to be a balance between buyers and sellers, and we are now seeing less than that in two of the four price ranges illustrated above.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges our local real estate market.
-The graph above illustrates that while it would take 10 months to sell all of the homes currently for sale over \$400K if the same number of buyers less than 1 acre of \$59,650 -- but that median price then declined during 2016 to only \$54,500.
+The graph above illustrates that while it would take 12 months to sell all of the homes currently for sale over \$400K if the same number of buyers less than 1 acre of \$59,650 -- but that median price then declined during 2016 to only \$54,500.
 Despite the lack of increase in lot sales, we are seeing quite a bit of stability in the median sales price, which has bounced around between \$54,000 and \$60,000 since 2008 and continuing through 2016.